Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Dirac--Coulomb Hamiltonian and Dirac-spinor for two particles

 The optimization of the non-linear parameters by minimization of the energy for the selected DC state is a CPU-intensive part in the current implementation.
 Nevertheless, we ran several refinement cycles of the optimization procedure, but it hardly improved the DC energy in comparison with the DC results obtained with the non-linear (basis) parameters optimized by minimization of the corresponding non-relativistic energy (in low-$Z$ systems).
-At the same time, it is also worth noting that upon repeated DC energy minimization cycles, the DC energy remained stable, no sign of a variational collapse or prolapse was observed during the computations, that provides a numerical test (at least for the studied low $Z$ range) of the current procedure.
-For this reason, we used a basis set optimized to the non-relativistic energy.
-If further digits in the low-$Z$ or better results for the higher $Z$ range are needed, then the DC optimizer will be further developed.
+At the same time, it is also worth noting that upon repeated DC energy minimization cycles, the DC energy remained stable, no sign of a variational collapse or prolapse was observed during the computations, that provides a numerical test (at least for the studied low-$Z$ range) of the current procedure.
+For these reasons, we may say that the reported no-pair DC energies correspond to a basis set optimized to the non-relativistic energy.
+If further digits in the low-$Z$ or better results for the higher-$Z$ range are needed, then the DC optimizer will be further developed.

 We have also checked the singlet-triplet mixing by optimizing parameters with relaxing the non-relativistic spatial symmetry, as well as by an explicit $LS$ coupling of spatial functions optimized within their non-relativistic symmetry block and included with the appropriate spin function in the relativistic computation.
-The triplet contributions were negligibly small for the ground states of low $Z$ systems.
+The triplet contributions were negligibly small for the ground states of the studied low-$Z$ systems.
 Further details will be reported in future work.